cozy/cozy-banks/docs/dev.md

 At the moment, it needs to be launched on the computer of the developer but should be done on the CI in the future.

-It is possible to test push notifications with the `--push` flag.
-You need first to configure the stack so that it uses a fake server that will receive push notifications.
+⚠️ For push notifications tests to work, you need first to configure the stack so that it uses a fake server that will receive push notifications.

 - Add this to `~/cozy.yml`: